parth-jai/JavaScript-Projects/README.md

 # JavaScript-Projects
-Here you will get all the projects regarding webDev(JavaScript) Author - Parth Jaiswal
+Here you will get all the projects regarding webDev(JavaScript).
+ Author - Parth Jaiswal